riteshjillewad/Logic-Building-Assignments/Assignment_01/README.md

 # 📂 List of Programs

-### `1.
-Divide.c`
+### `1. question_1.c`
-Problem Statement: Program to divide two numbers.<br>
+**📝 Problem Statement**: Program to divide two numbers.<br>
-Description: This program performs division of two integers using a separate function.
+**📌 Description**: This program performs the division of two integers using a user-defined function.
+It includes a check to prevent division by zero.

 #### Algorithm
 ```
-Accepts two integers.
-Checks for division by zero and handles it safely by returning -1.
+Start
+1. Accept two integers (iNo1 and iNo2).
+2. Check if the second number (iNo2) is zero.
+   - If yes, return -1 as an error code.
+3. Otherwise, perform division (iNo1 / iNo2).
+4. Return the result.
-Otherwise, returns the result of the division.
+5. Display the result in main().
+Stop

 ```